 Some people swear that brown eggs taste better, while others prefer the taste of white eggs.

-But just as with nutritional content, there is no real difference between the taste of brown- and white-shelled eggs (13).
+But just as with nutritional content, there’s no real difference between the taste of brown- and white-shelled eggs.

 However, that doesn’t necessarily mean that all eggs taste the same.

-Even though shell color doesn't make a difference, other factors such as type of feed, freshness and how an egg is cooked may affect the way it tastes.
+While the shell color doesn’t make a difference, other factors such as the breed of chicken, type of feed, freshness, and cooking method may affect the way it tastes (

-The diet of a home-raised hen is not the same as that of a conventionally raised hen, which may also affect the flavor of the eggs.
+The diet of a home-raised hen is not the same as that of a conventionally raised hen, which may also affect egg flavor.

-Additionally, the longer the egg is stored, the more likely it is to develop an off flavor.
-Storing eggs at a stable, low temperature, like in the refrigerator, can help preserve their flavor for longer (13).
+Additionally, the longer the egg is stored, the more likely it is to develop an off-flavor.
+Storing eggs at a stable, low temperature, like in the refrigerator, can help preserve their flavor for longer.